Wilfred/bfc/README.md

 ensure our optimisations are in the optimal order (by verifying that our optimiser is idempotent).

-There's also a roadmap in [optimisations.md](optimisations.md) of optimisations we haven't yet implemented.

 #### Combining Instructions

 We combine successive increments/decrements: